daormar/debasher/doc/design_doc_resident.md

 - **trigger** (disparo): the `INTERACT` command, `start_snapshot` or `shutdown`, that makes a node start a round.
-It reaches an initiator from the `Supervisor`, or from an actor outside the program that writes it into a FIFO of the initiator (a snapshot timer of the initiator's own is not built, see "Periodic snapshots from a node's own timer" in Future work).
+It reaches an initiator from the `Supervisor`, or from an actor outside the program that writes it into a FIFO of the initiator, such as `debasher_snapshot_resident` and `debasher_stop_resident` (a snapshot timer of the initiator's own is not built, see "Periodic snapshots from a node's own timer" in Future work).
 It may carry the epoch of the round it starts (see numbered trigger).
 - **numbered trigger** (disparo numerado): a trigger whose `args` carry the epoch of the round it starts, the same for every initiator it reaches.
 An initiator handles it like a marker of that epoch that counts no port as
   arrived: it is ignored if that round is already open or over, if it is older than the open round, or if it is a snapshot while a halt is open, and otherwise it replaces the open round.
-The `Supervisor` numbers every trigger it relays that does not carry an epoch yet, and `debasher_stop_resident` numbers its `shutdown`, both with the time in milliseconds: it needs no state to survive a relaunch, and it lies above the epochs that initiators number themselves.
+The `Supervisor` numbers every trigger it relays that does not carry an epoch yet, `debasher_snapshot_resident` numbers its `start_snapshot` and `debasher_stop_resident` its `shutdown`, all with the time in milliseconds: it needs no state to survive a relaunch, and it lies above the epochs that initiators number themselves.
 A clock set back makes a numbered trigger look old, and it is ignored with a warning.
 - **trigger port** (puerto de disparo): an output port of the `Supervisor`, an entry of its `TRIGGER_PORT` list, wired to an initiator; the `Supervisor` sends the triggers through it.